bryntum/chronograph/src/guides/BasicFeatures.md

 ## Adding and removing entities

-A replica can be populated with entities using [addEntity](../classes/_replica_replica_.replica.html#addentity) method and should be freed from them using [removeEntity]((../classes/_replica_replica_.replica.html#removeentity)) call.
+A replica can be populated with entities using [[Replica.addEntity|addEntity]] method and should be freed from them using [[Replica.removeEntity|removeEntity]].
 The reactivity contract becomes active only after entity has "entered" the replica.
 In the same way, once the entity is removed from the replica, reactivity contract ends.

 ```ts
 const person            = Person.new({ firstName : 'Mark', lastName : 'Twain' })